In this article, you will learn how to use the Automatic Baseline Calculator, available in the Apps Market inside the Platform.

 You can download all the baseline data in a csv file by clicking on the "Download baseline data" button.

 Compare with a manual baseline

 Once the baseline is calculated, you can add a manual baseline formula to compare it to the calculated baseline.
 Write the baseline formula in the textbox and click the "Add manual baseline" button.
 You will be able to see the comparison in the different analysis tabs.

 Create a Measure and Verification (M&V) project with the calculated baseline formula

-If no external weather stations were used as variables for the analysis, the baseline obtained can be used to create a Measure and Verification project in the platform.
+If any external weather stations were used as variables for the analysis, the baseline obtained can be used to create a Measure and Verification project in the platform.

 Click on the Measure and verification (M&V) tab on the top menu to access the export section:

 Select the evaluation period for the project, a savings target and the baseline maximum error in percentage.
-The preview button allows to previsualise the resulting measure and verification project, compared to the real consumption during the evaluation period, as long as there is data for all the baseline variables and the real consumption device for that period.
+The preview button allows to previsualise the resulting measure and verification project.
+It is compared to the real consumption during the evaluation period, as long as there is data for all the baseline variables and the real consumption device for that period.